Existence theory for magma equations in dimension two and higher: Solitary Waves

 which is positive for $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}}$.
 It follows that $\frac{1}{2} Q^n Q_r^2 > \frac{1}{2} L (Q - Q_{\tau})^2 > 0$ for $Q(r)$ sufficiently close to $Q_{\tau}$.
 This implies the exponential convergence of $Q(r)$ towards $Q_{\tau}$. \end{proof}

-It is left to verify that for $d=3$, $n = 2.5$, and $c =1.7$, the monotonic solution $Q(r)$ does converge to a $Q_{\tau} < (\frac{c}{n})^{\frac{1}{n-1}}$.
-That is to say, to show Example \ref{prp exp conv}.
-Though we have selected some particular choices for $d$, $n$ and $c$ here, we note that the strategy is deployable for other parameter values as well.
+Below we demonstrate a way to check the conditions of Proposition \ref{prp suff cond} for specific values of $d$, $n$, and $c$ using a combination of analysis and numerical integration.
+Although we have selected some particular choices for $d$, $n$, and $c$ here, we note that this strategy is deployable for other parameter values as well.
+Furthermore, this strategy can be made into a computer-assisted proof if the numerical computation is done using rigorous numerics.